 Everyone has a role to play in tackling rough sleeping and with public support we can improve lives across the borough.
 If you see a rough sleeper and are concerned for their welfare, you can report them directly to support services who can help them via StreetLink.

-StreetLink is a website, mobile app and phone-line available across England and Wales which enables the public to alert local authorities about rough sleepers in their area.
+StreetLink is a website and mobile app available across England and Wales which enables the public to alert local authorities about rough sleepers in their area.

 This service offers the public a means to act when they see someone sleeping rough in our borough and is the first step someone can take to ensure rough sleepers are connected to the local services and support we can offer them.